noi-techpark/authentication-server/registration-event-listener/README.md

 This is a custom event listener for Keycloak events.
 Its goal is to notify an admin about new user registrations via email.

-## How to change the email address of the user that gets notified?

-Open `it.bz.noi.keycloak.registrationlistener.AdminToNotify` and change the email.
-Build the artifact and redeploy keycloak.

 ## How to build the artifact?